The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: nippon.com)

-Osaka, often considered one of the best cities to visit in Japan besides Tokyo, is a vibrant city.
-Known for its friendly locals, lively atmosphere, and mouthwatering street food, Osaka offers a unique and unforgettable experience for every traveler.
+Osaka rivals Tokyo as one of the best cities to visit in Japan.
+Its friendly locals, lively atmosphere, and mouthwatering street food create a special experience for every traveler, especially young adults.

 3. Yokohama